 Preparing for Your Procedure

-- We will review your pre-op instructions and confirm your arrival time.
+- The pre-op nurse will review your pre-op instructions with you prior to your procedure, answer any questions that you have and confirm your arrival time.

 - If you suspect that you may be pregnant, please notify your physician.
 Anesthesia and certain medications can be harmful to your developing baby.